 - Darci Tillbrook - Uncovering the invisible labour that patients and families undertake to support the safety and quality of cancer care.

-- Panel member of the Yorkshire and North East NIHR Research for Patient Benefit Advisory Committee (Sept 2016 – Sept 2020)
+- Yorkshire and North East NIHR Research for Patient Benefit Advisory Committee, Sept 2016 – Sept 2020.

-- Writing Resident at Brocher Foundation, Geneva, Switzerland (Feb 2019)
+- Writing Resident for four weeks at Brocher Foundation, Geneva, Switzerland (Feb 2019)

 Reviewer for journals including: BMJ Quality & Safety, Social Science & Medicine, Health Expectations, BMC Health Services Research, Health, Qualitative Health Research, BMJ Open.